Why not go on a family snowdrop walk?

 Winter Woollies Family Trail at Dunham Massey

 Dunham Massey is a wonderful place for a family day about and has a gorgeous display of over 200,000 snowdrops in the woodland area of the winter garden.
-Plus, this year they’re holding a Winter Woollies Family Trail through the gardens to find tiny jumpers, scarves, hats and gloves.
-Your children will learn about birds and their habitats.
-If you complete the trail you can collect a prize at the end!
+Plus, this year you can combine it with the family friendly “Secret Path” interactive trail.

 Quinta Aboretum in Swettenham

 28 acre aboretum has a lovely display of snowdrops.
 There are two marked walking routes around the aboretum suitable for little or slightly longer legs.